8 best Amtrak trips from Kansas City

 Flagstaff

-Flagstaff is a walkable city on Route 66 that is full of art galleries and restaurants.
-The first Dark Sky City in the United States, Flagstaff is also an amazing place for stargazing.
-Plus, the Grand Canyon, Antelope Canyon, Walnut Canyon National Monument and the Arizona Snowbowl Ski Resort are nearby for outdoor recreation and sightseeing.
+Flagstaff is a walkable city on Route 66 that is full of art galleries.
+The first Dark Sky City in the United States, it’s also an amazing place for stargazing.
+Plus, the Grand Canyon, Antelope Canyon, Walnut Canyon National Monument, and the Arizona Snowbowl Ski Resort are nearby for outdoor recreation and sightseeing.

 You can rent a car in town (Budget is closest to the Amtrak station and provides pick-up service), but due to the evening arrival in Flagstaff, you may need to wait until the following morning to get your car.
 There are also many Flagstaff tours that provide transportation to major attractions, and rideshare services are options for getting around town.